wp-plugins/ik-facebook/readme.txt

 = Help!
 I need an App ID/Secret Key! =

 OK!
-We have a great blog post with some helpful information here: https://illuminatikarate.com/blog/how-to-create-a-simple-facebook-app/
+We have a great page with some helpful information here: http://iksocialpro.com/installation-usage-instructions/how-to-get-an-app-id-and-secret-key-from-facebook/

 Follow the information on that page to Create A Simple Facebook App - you'll be guided along the way to get your App ID, Secret Key, and any other info you may need.